[5.5 Minute Read]

 Now imagine what that cost delta could look like on a commercial scale, you could be saving (or spending!) thousands of dollars.
 Interested in calculating your potential savings?
-Click Here to use our LED Lighting ROI Calculator and get a free rough estimate of your potential cost savings.
+Click Here to use our LED Lighting ROI Calculator and get a free cost savings estimate.

 I think it's safe to say these five LED lighting myths are busted!